pwinckles/card-game-rules/draft/YAMV.md

 plus 5 points for every overtrick.
 For example, if the declarer took the bid with 4 cards, then they would need to take at least 8 tricks to win.
 If they end up taking 9 tricks, then they would each score 80 points for the tricks bid plus 5 for the overtrick for a total of 85 points.

-If they fail to take the necessary tricks, they instead each lose 10 points per trick bid.
+If they fail to take the necessary tricks, the declarer loses 10 points per _trick bid_, and their partner loses 10 points per _undertrick_.
+Reusing the previous example, if they instead only took 6 of the needed 8 tricks, then the declarer loses 80 points and their partner loses 20.

 Each defender always receives 5 points for each trick that they take individually, not collectively, regardless of the outcome.